digitoimistodude/neckbeard/README.md

 ## What about clutter?

 Since Neckbeard is based on multiple themes, it tries to combine the best bits without having too much clutter.
-This is a challenging tasks, but here's something that is left out from Storefront or Underscores to achieve more *DRY* theme:
+This is a challenging task (nearly impossible in WooCommerce), but here's something that is left out from Storefront or Underscores to achieve more *DRY* theme:

 * No customizer (this is dev-theme, not a theme for everyone)
 * No welcome screen (see above)